-The first "test image" of the unique constructed 200/800 mm Newton reflector was chosen a globular cluster in the Hercules constellation.
+The first "test image" of the home-made 200/800 mm Newtonian reflector was chosen a globular cluster in the Hercules constellation.
 Many people would surely be thrilled to pick Messier 13, but it wasn't.
 On July 15, 2018, I turned my reflector toward an undeservedly neglected globular cluster.

 At 9.5 degrees from the M13, there is a very bright and glittering globular cluster that is also located in the Hercules constellation.
 This globular cluster is the object 92 of the catalog of the French astronomer Charles Messier, which has a relatively smaller apparent diameter than the M13, but I believe in the spectacle that it will compete with it.

-Globular clusters are spherical symmetric clusters of stars, where the number of stars can be as many as one million from tens of thousands.
+Globular clusters are spherical symmetrical clusters, where the number of stars can range from tens of thousands to one million.
 In our galaxy we know about 150 similar objects, but we also know globular clusters in other galaxies.
 These spectacular star groups can also be called the Methuselah of the Milky Way, as they are among the oldest star groups of the age of 10-12 billion.
 Because of their structure, we can say that it is the most stable star cluster.

 Interestingly, more than three years before Messier was discovered, in December 1777, German astronomer Johann Elert Bode made a note about the object.
 Nowadays, they both accept independent explorers.